Levels of AGI for Operationalizing Progress on the Path to AGI: Defining AGI: Case Studies

-\textbf{Case Study 3: Analogies to the Human Brain.} The original use of the term "artificial general intelligence" was in a 1997 article about military technologies by Mark Gubrud \citep{gubrudAGI}, which defined AGI as “AI systems that rival or surpass the human brain in complexity and speed, that can acquire, manipulate and reason with general knowledge, and that are usable in essentially any phase of industrial or military operations where a human intelligence would otherwise be needed.”
-This early definition emphasizes \textit{processes} (rivaling the human brain in complexity) in addition to capabilities; while neural network architectures underlying modern ML systems are loosely inspired by the human brain, the success of transformer-based architectures \citep{vaswani2023attention} whose performance is not reliant on human-like learning suggests that strict brain-based processes and benchmarks are not inherently necessary for AGI.
+\textbf{Case Study 3: Analogies to the Human Brain.} The original use of the term ``artificial general intelligence" was in a 1997 article about military technologies by Mark Gubrud \citep{gubrudAGI}, which defined AGI as “AI systems that rival or surpass the human brain in complexity and speed, that can acquire, manipulate and reason with general knowledge, and that are usable in essentially any phase of industrial or military operations where a human intelligence would otherwise be needed.”
+This early definition emphasizes processes (rivaling the human brain in complexity) in addition to capabilities; while neural network architectures underlying modern ML systems are loosely inspired by the human brain, the success of transformer-based architectures \citep{vaswani2023attention} whose performance is not reliant on human-like learning suggests that strict brain-based processes and benchmarks are not inherently necessary for AGI.

 \textbf{Case Study 4: Human-Level Performance on Cognitive Tasks.} Legg \citep{leggThesis} and Goertzel \citep{goertzel} popularized the term AGI among computer scientists in 2001 \citep{shaneTweet}, describing AGI as a machine that is able to do the cognitive tasks that people can typically do.
 This definition notably focuses on non-physical tasks (i.e., not requiring robotic embodiment as a precursor to AGI).
-Like many other definitions of AGI, this framing presents ambiguity around choices such as “what tasks?” and “which people?”.
+Like many definitions of AGI, this framing presents ambiguity around choices such as “what tasks?” and “which people?”.

-\textbf{Case Study 5: Ability to Learn Tasks.} In \textit{The Technological Singularity} \citep{murrayBook}, Shanahan suggests that AGI is “Artificial intelligence that is not specialized to carry out specific tasks, but can learn to perform as broad a range of tasks as a human.”
-An important property of this framing is its emphasis on the value of including metacognitive tasks (learning) among the requirements for achieving AGI.
+\textbf{Case Study 5: Ability to Learn Tasks.} In \textit{The Technological Singularity} \citep{murrayBook}, Shanahan suggests that AGI is “artificial intelligence that is not specialized to carry out specific tasks, but can learn to perform as broad a range of tasks as a human.”
+An important property of this framing is its inclusion of metacognitive capabilities (learning) as a requirement for AGI.